 Prior to the rise of alla prima painting, artists commonly used a layering approach, which involved painting one layer, letting it dry, then painting another layer on top.
 Artists sometimes built up over 50 layers of paint.
 As you would expect, this is a very laborious and time-consuming approach, especially considering the slow drying time of oil paint.

 Many artists seem to struggle with painting alla prima.
 This usually comes down to a lack of understanding about how to control and manipulate paint.
-Other times it is because of an inability to paint loose and relaxed.
+Other times it is because of an inability to paint in a relaxed manner.
 In light of this, I put together some alla prima painting tips.
+I cover:

 1. Capture Your Initial Impression of the Subject